wgseligman/GramsSim/mac/README.md

    - It can't be used to control Geant4 interactively.

-   - It write the event information in HepRep format, which uses XML, with each event in its own file.
+   - It writes the event information in HepRep format, which uses XML, with each event in its own file.
 As a result HepRep outputs can take up a lot of disk space.

 To use HepRep, run `gramsg4` with appropriate macro commands; `heprep.mac` shows